Skip to main content

 StatusDescription

-PaymentInitiationRequestCancelledThe payment initiation request was manually cancelled by the client.
+PaymentInitiationRequestCancelledThe payment initiation request was cancelled by the client.
 More information on this can be found here.

 Subscribe to Webhooks

-Since BNPL requests function similarly to Pay By Bank, we subscribe to webhooks and receive payment updates in the same way.
+Since BNPL requests function similarly to Pay By Bank, we subscribe to payment webhooks and receive payment updates in the same way.

 If the subscription is successfully created, the body returned by the request will look like the sample in the Example Response tab in widget above.